 Too much saliva, however, can cause persistent wetness of the mouth and chin leading to skin irritations and possible infections, wetness and staining of clothing, and may become a potential embarrassment as the child gets older.

 To help deal with the excess drooling, you may need to keep absorbent bibs or wristbands on your child to help to control the wetness.
 Some young children are simply unaware of the drooling.
-If the problem becomes chronic, talk to your doctor who might suggest a referral to a speech pathologist, dentist or Ear, Nose and Throat specialist who can assess your child’s needs and help develop a plan.
+If the problem becomes worrisome to you, talk to your doctor; they might suggest a referral to a speech pathologist, dentist or ear, nose and throat (ENT) specialist who can assess your child’s needs and help develop a plan.